 This is the time to clearly describe your values and how they relate to the school’s values.
 What specifically makes you a strong applicant?
 What separates you from the other applicants?
 Which of your academic achievements or research or clinical experiences can you relate to the school’s offerings?

 Use actual stories and experiences from your past to sell yourself.
 It’s great that you have values, but listing them isn’t enough.
 Provide examples of how and when you lived those values.
-Demonstrate how they compliment the school’s own values to illustrate why you’re a good fit for the program.
+Demonstrate how they complement the school’s own values to illustrate why you’re a good fit for the program.

 5. What Are You Looking for From a Medical School?